wiard/punkbank/docs/story.md

 - [In case you want to go HOME: the BASE page](../README.md)

-AS the future of the Metaverse is our children, I have developed a method for young people to reason upon while learning how economies work.
+As the future of the Metaverse is our children, I have developed a method for young people to reason upon while learning how economies work.
 We have a Matrix and within this Matric are 3x3 Parcels.
 Each Parcel is represented by a number and this number is deployed as BRC20 token.
 Each token has 21.000.000 in total and is to be minted on  [Unisat](https://unisat.io) per 1000.

 ## The Bitmap Landscape built within a Matrix, representing 3 x 3 Parcels.